Kelvingonz/GNS3-Network-NAT-DHCP-DNS-ACLs-L2-Security-/README.md

 This lab simulates a small enterprise network with:

 - NAT overload (PAT) for internet access
-- DHCP for multiple VLANs
+- DHCP for multiple subnets
 - Layer 2 switching
 - DHCP Snooping and Dynamic ARP Inspection (DAI)